Beurling-Fourier algebras on Lie groups and their spectra: The Heisenberg group

 \begin{rem} We can now present all the weights on the dual of ${\mathbb H}$ which are extended from its closed subgroups.
 By Proposition \ref{prop-subgp-structure-Heisenberg} and Theorem \ref{thm-automorphism-principle} we only need to consider the subgroup $H = H_{Y,Z} \cong \Real^2$.
 For a weight function $w: \widehat{H_{Y,Z}} \cong \Real^2 \to (0,\infty)$, we consider the extended weight $W = \iota(\widetilde{M}_w)$ affiliated with $VN({\mathbb H})$, or its equivalent form $(W(a))_{a\in \Real^*}$ affiliated with $L^\infty(\Real ^*, |a|da; \B(L^2(\Real)))$.
 Recall that $\widetilde{M}_w$ is the weight on the dual of $H$ defined as in Example \ref{ex:abelian-weight}.
 By \eqref{eq-Lie-derivatives-Hei} and Proposition \ref{prop-extended-weights-abelian} we have

 for appropriate $\xi \in L^2(\Real)$, which is a multiplication operator with the parameter $a\in \Real^*$. \end{rem}

 \begin{rem} In \cite{LS} central weights on the dual of $\mathbb{H}$ have been considered.
 The centrality forces us to begin with $W = (w(a)I_{\B(L^2(\Real))})_{a\in \Real^*}$ for some function $w: \Real^* \to (0,\infty)$ and it has been shown in \cite[Theorem 2.17]{LS} that $w$ should satisfy the usual sub-mutiplicativity on $\Real$ with additional assumptions that $w$ extends to a continuous function on $\Real$ and is bounded below.
-The above \eqref{eq-Weights-Heisenberg} shows that this case is included in the case of extended weights from the 1-dimensional subgroup $H_Z = \{(0,t,0): t\in \Real\}$ of $\mathbb{H}$. \end{rem}
+The above \eqref{eq-Weights-Heisenberg} shows that this case is included in the case of extended weights from the 1-dimensional subgroup $H_Z = \{(0,t,0): t\in \Real\}$ of $\mathbb{H}$.
+In \cite[Section 2.3]{LS} the sequence of projections $\{E_m = 1_{[-m,m]} \otimes 1_{B(L^2(\Real))}: m\ge 1\}$ was considered to define $\Gamma(W)$.
+However, it is immediate to see that both of the definitions of $\Gamma(W)$, the one from \cite[Section 2.3]{LS} and the one from Section \ref{ssec:homomorphisms}, coincide. \end{rem}